What is a private party auto loan?

 Alternatives to private party auto loans

-This may be a good option for you if:
+This may be a good option if:

 - The vehicle is being purchased with a salvage title.
+A salvage title is issued when a vehicle has previously been declared a “total loss” because of heavy damage.